liti-dev/vscarbon/README.md

 ## How to run
 The extension hasn't been published yet.
 If you like to try it out:
 - Step 1: Clone the repo
-- Step 2: Manually change postcode in func updateCarbonIntensity, file extension.ts
-- Step 3: Press F5 or Fn + F5 to enter Testing mode
+- Step 2: Press F5 or Fn + F5 to enter Testing mode
-- Step 4: Enter command mode (Ctr+Shift+P), choose command Show Carbon
+- Step 3: From command palette (Ctr+Shift+P), choose command Show Carbon

 ## Requirements